Richard Baxter

-Richard Baxter, 12 November 1615 to 8 December 1691, was an English Nonconformist church leader and theologian from Rowton, Shropshire, who has been described as "the chief of English Protestant Schoolmen".
+Richard Baxter (12 November 1615 – 8 December 1691) was an English Nonconformist church leader and theologian from Rowton, Shropshire, who has been described as "the chief of English Protestant Schoolmen".
 He made his reputation in the late 1630s by his ministry at Kidderminster in Worcestershire, when he also began a long and prolific career as theological writer.

 Following the Act of Uniformity 1662, Baxter refused an appointment as Bishop of Hereford and was expelled from the Church of England.
 He became one of the most influential leaders of the Nonconformist movement, spending time in prison.
-His views remain controversial within the Calvinist tradition of Predestination because he emphasises the necessity of repentance and faithfulness.
+His views remain controversial within the Calvinist tradition of Predestination because he taught that Christians are placed under a type of faith-law.

 Personal details

 Baxter was born on 12 November 1615 at Rowton, Shropshire, in the home of his maternal grandfather, and baptised at its then parish church at High Ercall, before moving in February 1626 to his parents' home in Eaton Constantine.

 On 10 September 1662, Baxter married Margaret Charlton, who died in 1681.